 ND filters are needed to work effectively with long exposures.
 It also helps a lot when the camera has very low ISOs.
 For example, Nikon D810, Nikon D850, and Nikon Z 7 can lower the sensitivity to ISO 32.

 And you also don’t need to overly close the aperture in pursuit of stars around point sources of light – lanterns, the sun, since spectacular rays on most lenses are formed already at f/11 – f/14.

 How to Avoid Diffraction in Photography?

 1. First, you need to skillfully work with the aperture, avoiding both too low values and as large as possible, even if your camera allows them to be set.
-In the first case, diffraction can appear due to the smoothing effect, that is, the natural bokeh around the main object; in the second, because the total amount of light entering the lens decreases, hence the drop in detail.
-It is believed that after f = 11 the diffraction probability is high, not to mention the limiting aperture values of 22 and beyond.
+In the first case, diffraction can appear due to the smoothing effect, that is, the natural bokeh around the main object; in the second, the total amount of light entering the lens decreases, hence the drop in detail.
+It is believed that after f = 11, the diffraction probability is high, not to mention the limiting aperture values of 22 and beyond.

 3. Third, and importantly, the choice of good photographic equipment.
-Expensive optics are made differently: better and more correctly selected lenses, high aperture ratio, which is sensitive to light and perceives it better regardless of the time of day.
+Expensive optics are made differently: better and more correctly selected lenses, high aperture ratio, which is sensitive to light and perceives it better regardless of the day.
 Pictures taken with a professional camera are bright and sharp.